triton-inference-server/pytriton/README.md

 # PyTriton

-The PyTriton is Flask/FastAPI-like interface to simplify Triton's deployment in Python environments.
+PyTriton is a Flask/FastAPI-like interface to simplify Triton's deployment in Python environments.
 The library allows to serve Machine Learning models directly from Python through NVIDIA [Triton Inference Server](https://github.com/triton-inference-server).